-Wind turbines:

-Wind power is a renewable source of energy, which means that it will not run out.
+Wind turbines: Wind power is a renewable source of energy, which means that it will not run out.
 The wind blows turbine blades, which then turn.
-This turning motion is transferred to a generator to produce electricity so wind turbines convert the mechanical kinetic energy of wind into electrical energy.
+This turning motion is transferred to a generator to protransferred to a generator to produce electricity so wind turbines convert the mechanical kinetic energy of wind into electrical energy.